 The Museum of Arts & Sciences (MOAS) is the primary art, science and history museum in Central Florida.
 The area's largest museum, MOAS is nationally accredited by the American Alliance of Museums and is a Smithsonian Institution Affiliate.
-Located on a 90-acre Florida nature perserve, the facility host over 30,000 objects including the Dow Gallery of American Art, one of the finest collections of American art in the Southwest, the Schulte Gallery of Chinese Art, the Bouchelle Collection and the Gallery of Decorative Arts, the Cuban Foundation Museum, showcasing one of the most significant collections of Cuban paintings in the United States; the Prehistory of Florida Gallery featuring Florida's Giant Ground Sloth skeleton and the Root Family Museum displaying restored railroad cars, antique automobiles and the largest collection of Coca-Cola memorabilia in Florida.
+Located on a 90-acre Florida nature perserve, the facility hosts over 30,000 objects including the Dow Gallery of American Art, one of the finest collections of American art in the Southeast, the Schulte Gallery of Chinese Art, the Bouchelle Collection and the Gallery of Decorative Arts, the Cuban Foundation Museum, showcasing one of the most significant collections of Cuban paintings in the United States; the Prehistory of Florida Gallery featuring Florida's Giant Ground Sloth skeleton and the Root Family Museum displaying restored railroad cars, antique automobiles and the largest collection of Coca-Cola memorabilia in Florida.
 The Helene B. Roberson Visible Storage Building exhibits thousands of objects from many donors which are owned by the Museum, while the Linda and Charles Williams Children's Museum presents an interactive experience for children.
 A new state-of-the-art planetarium and the Cici and Hyatt Brown Museum of Art showcasing the largest collection of Florida-based art in the world, rounds out the areas to explore inside the Museum of Arts & Sciences.

 MOAS is a not-for-profit educational institution founded in 1955 and chartered by the State of Florida in 1962.
 The Museum is accredited by the American Association of Museums and is an affiliate of the Smithsonian Institution.
 MOAS renews over 5,000 memberships annually representing over 17,000 individuals.
 The Museum publishes Art & Sciences magazine quarterly along with catalogs and books specific to its permanent collections.